ServerlessLife/lambda-live-debugger/README.md

 ## Early Alpha State

 **This project is in the early alpha stage.
 Your feedback is incredibly valuable.
 Please let me know if it works for you or if you encounter any issues.
-I've tested many scenarios, but there are numerous ways people configure their projects and TypeScript settings.
+I've tested many scenarios, but people can configure their projects and TypeScript settings in numerous ways.
 The tool is flexible and can be adjusted to fit your setup in most cases without needing additional features.
-If you got stuck, please let me know.
+If you need help, please let me know.
 Any suggestions for improvements are welcome.**

 Contact me via: